Dyrati/ace_projects/Information/Golden Sun 1 ACE History.md

 # Golden Sun 1 ACE History

-Way back on January 22, 2015, **Plexa** (veteran speedrunner/human encyclopedia in Golden Sun circles) asked about some unusual glitches occurring deep out of bounds in Tret Tree.
+Way back in 2015, on January 22, **Plexa** (veteran speedrunner/human encyclopedia in Golden Sun circles) asked about some unusual glitches occurring deep out of bounds in Tret Tree.
 Unlike other maps, walking around out of bounds in Tret would often cause soft-locks or crashes.

 **Teawater** (brilliant hacking scientist, aka **Fox** in GSHC forums, aka **Beyond** in GSHC discord) decided to look into it.
 Normally, in Tret, when you jump on a leaf tile, the graphic changes to show that it's damaged, and the next time you jump on it, it breaks and you fall through.
 The graphic change is simply a 32-bit write to an address 0x100 bytes away from the leaf.
 Teawater realized that the game was interpreting some out of bounds data as leaf tiles.
 Stepping on those phony leaves still triggered graphical writes to nearby WRAM, relative to the position of the leaf.